Funded by Senate Bill 1407

 The new courthouse will provide the court's central court district with a full-service, consolidated facility for criminal, probate, family court, and small claims services.
 It will also bring downtown a small claims calendar from the Kearny Mesa courthouse, improving service to residents of the central San Diego area.
 This project is the largest to be funded under the Senate Bill 1407 court construction program.

 The County of San Diego and the City of San Diego have strongly supported the new courthouse in downtown San Diego.
-The County and the AOC negotiated an equity exchange agreement for a site near the Central Jail, approximately 1.4 acres in downtown San Diego bounded by West "C" Street, Union Street, West "B" Street, and State Street.
+The County and Judicial Council staff negotiated an equity exchange agreement for a site near the Central Jail, approximately 1.4 acres in downtown San Diego bounded by West "C" Street, Union Street, West "B" Street, and State Street.
 Some parties refer to the site as the "Stahlman Block."

 The equity exchange agreement includes other features, which include the state assuming liability for any seismic damage.
 In the exchange agreement, the state will also receive equity to approximately 20,000 square feet of space in the Chula Vista Regional Justice Center, for badly needed additional court operations to address large increases in caseload in southern San Diego County.